 ANASTASIE ‘S STORY

-When the killing started in my village, my labour started also.
+When the killings started in my village, my labour started also.
 I needed to go to the hospital and so my husband set off to find me a car, cart or even bicycle.
 He never came back, so after a time my eldest son went and then the next.
 I never saw any of them again.
-I was standing in the road, neither going forwards or backwards, my neighbors screamed at me to move away from the killing but I could not move.
+I was standing in the road, going neither forwards nor backwards.
+My neighbors screamed at me to move away from the place of killing but I could not move.
 I had my child alone on the roadside, one kind lady stopped long enough to cut the cord and clean her.
 I crawled away and hid.
-Sometime later my 3 rd child found us and lay down beside me.
+Sometime later my third child found us and lay down beside me.

 We went to a refugee camp in Burundi and I fell into a depression.
 I did not know if anyone had survived.
 There were no records kept and so no one could tell me.
 I knew nothing of my husband’s family background and had no home to return to.